component-driven/component-driven-development/src/components/layout/Stack.md

-Stack is a layout primitive that "stacks" its children with an evenly distributed gaps.
+Stack is a layout primitive that "stacks" its children vertically and adding a gap between them.

 ```jsx
 <Stack gap={4}>